-Hospitals and healthcare systems face significant challenges in managing a complex and dynamic workforce, which includes doctors, nurses, lab technicians, administrative staff, and contractors needing to access systems.
-Staff often work on personal devices and use online reference tools that may not be officially sanctioned by the hospital or organization.
+Insurance companies face significant challenges in managing a complex and dynamic environment from a distributed workforce, the critical nature of their data, and stringent regulatory environments.
+Staff often work on personal devices and use online reference tools that the organization may not officially sanction.
 This diversity and fluidity create a challenging IT environment for several reasons:

 - Multiple Roles and Access Levels: Each group within the workforce requires different levels of access to various systems and data.
-Medical staff need access to patient records, nurses need to update patient information, administrative staff manage appointments, and contractors may need temporary access. - Changes in Staff: Healthcare environments experience high turnover rates and frequent role changes.
+Insurers need access to medical records, administrative staff manage appointments and financial transactions, and contractors may need temporary access. - Changes in Staff: Insurance environments experience high turnover rates and frequent role changes.
 Every staff and role change requires updates to access permissions.
 The workforce often comprises employees, contractors, or business associates working across various locations. - Distributed Access Needs: Users often need to access internal systems and use external online resources to perform their duties onsite or from alternative locations.
 The use of personal devices is prevalent.
 This distributed access increases the complexity of ensuring secure and appropriate access controls.